 - over 800 institutional members that represent the diversity of the higher education community — two and four year, public and private, large and small.

-- more than 2,900 individual health care professionals — physicians, physician assistants, administrators, nurses, nurse practitioners, nurse directors, mental health professionals, health educators, dietitians and nutritionists, and pharmacists — as well as students dedicated to health promotion on their campus.
+- nearly 2,800 individual health care professionals — physicians, physician assistants, administrators, nurses, nurse practitioners, nurse directors, mental health professionals, health educators, dietitians and nutritionists, and pharmacists — as well as students dedicated to health promotion on their campus.

 - sustaining members — corporations and nonprofit organizations interested in being more connected with the college health field.